 Lots of Hanbo (short staff) in 2019.
 Like this lifting and throwing maneuver called "Tossing the rice bale".

 Trapping and manipulating kicks is a Ninja specialty.
-Mr. Grove teaches hyper-extension moves and knee locks.
+Mr. Grove teaches hyper-extension moves and knee locks in early 2020.

 The COVID-19 Pandemic hits in early 2020 disrupting training.
 The HOMBU Dojo decides to shut its doors in March to keep it's students safe.
 Training is moved outdoors in the interim with a focus on swordsmanship to increase distance between students.